Far Beyond Driven: Artwork

-Release and reception
+Release

-At midnight on March 22, 1994, Pantera launched the release of Far Beyond Driven with an extensive record store campaign.
+At midnight on March 22, 1994, Pantera launched Far Beyond Driven with an extensive record-store campaign.
 They traveled to 12 cities in almost five days with MTV documenting their progress.
 Band members signed autographs, met fans, and promoted the album.
-The band released "I'm Broken" as the album's first single, which reached #19 on the UK Singles Chart, making it the band's highest-charting single worldwide.
-The LP also contained the first cover song on one of their major-label releases—Black Sabbath's "Planet Caravan" which served as the album's closing track and reached #21 on Billboards Mainstream Rock Tracks and #26 on the UK Singles Chart.
-By March, the LP had sold over 185,000 copies and had reached #1 on the U.S. Billboard 200 album charts and Australian charts upon release.
+The band released "I'm Broken" as the album's first single, which reached No. 19 on the UK Singles Chart, making it the band's highest-charting single worldwide.
+The LP also contained the first cover song on one of their major-label releases—Black Sabbath's "Planet Caravan", which served as the album's closing track and reached No. 21 on Billboards Mainstream Rock Tracks and No. 26 on the UK Singles Chart.
+By March, the LP had sold over 185,000 copies and had reached No. 1 on the U.S. Billboard 200 album charts and Australian charts upon release.
 It remained on the Billboard 200 for 29 weeks.
 Shane Mehling of Decibel, commenting on Far Beyond Driven topping the Billboard 200 chart, called it "the first extreme metal record to reach that level of popularity and, in maybe a more perfect world, would have opened the doors for other extreme bands to gain a foothold."